-Most of the deck is installed close to the ground making it more vulnerable to deterioration.
+The decks are installed close to the ground making them more vulnerable to deterioration.
 The proximity of the deck to the ground also prevented an inspection of the deck framing.
 The visible portions of the deck are in good condition.